mciocchi/atomic_d6/README.md

 ------------
 If 9 damage or less is inflicted upon a character, they receive a Minor Wound.
 Minor physical wounds represent cuts and bruises, and they consume one Heart or Stamina.

-Minor mental wounds represent things like anxiety, depression, and trauma, and they consume one Brain or Stamina.
+Minor mental wounds represent things like anxiety, depression, and trauma, and they consume one Heart.

 A Minor Wound in a particularly annoying place might incur a temporary Bane upon the character whenever they attempt to use that body part.